- Great downtown location near attractions and entertainment

 In the emerging 2nd street district close to shopping, entertainment, and historical sites

-The W Austin occupies a prime location in the city's emerging 2nd Street District.
-In the area adjacent to city hall, the 2nd Street District encompasses the new Austin City Limits concert hall (a two-minute walk from the hotel) and dozens of new shops, restaurants, and bars.
+The W Austin occupies a prime location in the city's 2nd Street entertainment district.
+In the area adjacent to city hall, the 2nd Street District encompasses the Austin City Limits concert hall (a two-minute walk from the hotel) and dozens of shops, restaurants, and bars.
 Austin's 6th Street entertainment district is a 12-minute walk from the hotel.
 Lady Bird Lake, a popular running/biking trail, is a five-minute walk away.
 It is a 20-minute drive from the hotel to Austin-Bergstrom International Airport.

 Comfortable and modern, though some may feel a bit small

 Rooms on the lower floors may flank the rooftop opposite the pool, meaning noise levels are higher on weekends when parties congregate around the pool.
-Spectacular rooms have a view facing Lady Bird Lake, though an industrial-looking rooftop stands between the hotel and the lake, some three blocks away.
-Room decor incorporates gray and blue tones offset by a red funky-curved settee and bright cushions.
-Attractive wallpaper accents walls in the bedroom and bathroom, adding extra contemporary flare.
+Spectacular Rooms have a view facing Lady Bird Lake, though an industrial-looking rooftop stands between the hotel and the lake, some three blocks away.

 Fine dining and trendy bars with stylish atmosphere, a cool pool, and a high-design spa